A basket of protein sourdough English muffins and one opened spread with butter and jelly

 Can I use a different cottage cheese brand?

 Yes!
-Any full-fat or low-fat cottage cheese will work.
+Any full-fat or low-fat cottage cheese should work.
 Just keep in mind that some brands hold more moisture than others, so you may need to add a tablespoon or two of extra flour to get the right dough texture.

 What if I don’t have a stand mixer?